danielsaggau/danielsaggau/README.md

 ### Welcome to my Github Page :wave:

 I am a :de: / :south_africa: graduate Student, studying Statistics at LMU in Munich.
-Predominately, I am interested in Deep Learning, Causality and Generative Modelling.
+Predominately, I am interested in Causality and Generative Modelling.

 You can contact me via: